Men and Sexual Assault

 |“Real” men are always able to resist sexual assault.||Just like women, men can freeze during sexual assault.
 Drugs, alcohol, the threat of violence or presence of a weapon can also prevent a man from fighting their assailant.|

 Pervasive misconceptions about male sexual assault against men can create a harsh environment for victims.
 Most importantly, men are sexually assaulted, they do experience strong emotions in the aftermath, and they are entitled to the same medical, legal and emotional support as people who identify as women.
-Student Health Services provides services to men, including testing for sexually transmitted infections and assistance with the administration of a post-sexual assault medical examination.
+Student Health and Wellness provides services to men, including testing for sexually transmitted infections and assistance with the administration of a post-sexual assault medical examination.